erikhopf/CognitiveServicesPyNotebooks/README.md

 * For each service, you'll need to create a resource in the Azure portal.
 I'll include links direcly to the create blade in each notebook.
   * In most cases you'll need some combination of `key`, `region`, and/or `endpoint`.
 These are all available in the Azure portal, under your resource, in the *Keys and endpoints* menu.

-## Found something wrong?
+## Issue?
+Don't like something?

-Found a bug?
-Something doesn't work?
+Find a bug?
+Come across something that doesn't work?
 Hate the code and want to make it better?
 Open an issue -- or even better, submit a pull request.

+## List of notebooks

+Each of these Jupyter notebooks is designed to have you up and running in 10 minutes or less.
+We get it, sometimes signing up for an account takes time, but all of the code is ready to run with minimal adjustments (adding your keys, endpoints, and regions).

+* [Azure Form Recognizer - Pre-built models](https://github.com/erikhopf/CognitiveServicesPyNotebooks/blob/main/Form_Recognizer.ipynb) - Use Form Recognizer to analyze and extract data from business cards, IDs, forms and more using pre-built models from Azure.
+* [Azure Form Recognizer - Custom models](https://github.com/erikhopf/CognitiveServicesPyNotebooks/blob/main/Form_Recognizer_Customization.ipynb) - Build a custom model with existing documents and analyze forms in under 10 minutes.
+* [Azure Speech - Batch transcription of audio files](https://github.com/erikhopf/CognitiveServicesPyNotebooks/blob/main/Batch_Transcription.ipynb) - Use Azure Speech service to transcribe audio files stored in Azure Blob storage containers asyncrhonously.